s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 ## Network Access Control Lists
 - stateless
 - start from the lowest number to high number
+- each rule can either allow or deny traffic
 - default NACL allow all inbound and outbound traffic
 - new NACL default rules deny all in and out
+- use it to block IP address

 ## NAT instances vs. NAT Gateways
+- NAT Gateways
+   - no security group need
+   - automatically get public ip assigned
 - internet gatway is for instance in VPC that already have a public ip
+- one IgW for each VPC
+- one NAT for each AZ
 - NAT is for instance in VPC that don't have a public ip
 - NAT instances
   - individual EC2 instance